 Tin Cans, Aluminum Pie Plates and Foil, Cat Food Cans and Metal Jar Lids Go in bin on the left side of tin can bay.
 Need not be crushed but, please rinse them out.

-Thermostats Round wall thermostats and other non-digital thermostats may contain mercury.
+Thermostats Wall thermostats and other non-digital thermostats may contain mercury.
 The District's transfer stations collect and recycle them thanks to a program sponsored by the Thermostat Recycling Corporation and the State of Vermont.
-There is a $5 mail-in rebate for mercury-containing wall thermostats.

 Twigs less than 1/4 in. in diameter